urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP2.md

 While developing the algorithm I found some difficulties:
   - When executing the program in the simulator sometimes the same PID values obtained different results, probably due to the laptop.

-  - The error in pixels i very big.
+  - The error in pixels is very big.

   - The ackerman model is really hard to control at high linear speeds.